MicrosoftDocs/memdocs/sccm/mdm/deploy-use/user-affinity-for-hybrid-managed-devices.md

 caps.latest.revision: 6
 author: NathBarnms.author: nathbarnmanager: angrobe
 ---
-# User affinity for hybrid managed devices in Configuration Manager
+# User affinity for hybrid managed devices in Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 When configuring profiles for corporate-owned devices, the administrator can specify whether the managed devices can have *user affinity* which identifies a specific user with the device.

 ##  <a name="BKMK_iOSCP"></a> Managed devices with user affinity